i3ene/tinf21b6-calendoit/README.md

 # Calendoit

-Check out or live [site](https://dhbw-ka-pm.github.io/tinf21b6-calendoit/)!
+Check out our live [site](https://dhbw-ka-pm.github.io/tinf21b6-calendoit/)!

 ## Technologies
 In the following we will describe different technologies we are using and why we chose them / which advantages they offer.